Transforming Shadow Banking into Resilient Market-Based Finance

 The FSB’s work on shadow banking follows a two-pronged strategy:

-- Monitoring – an annual system-wide monitoring exercise to assess global trends and risks of shadow banking; and
+- Monitoring – an annual system-wide monitoring exercise to assess global trends and risks of shadow banking system; and

 - Policymaking – developing a range of policy recommendations to address the financial stability risks from shadow banking highlighted by the crisis.